Behavioral Health and Recovery Division

 24-Hour Crisis Line

-If you or a loved one has an immediate mental health crisis, please call the Crisis Clinic, or visit www.CrisisClinic.org.
+If you or a loved one has an immediate mental health crisis, Crisis Connections can help link you to available and appropriate resources.
+Please call Crisis Connections, or visit www.CrisisConnections.org.

 If you're currently receiving services, continue seeing your provider until you complete treatment.

 New clients can access services by:

 - Calling our client services line at 800-790-8049

 - Contacting one of our contracted providers; or